leopi99/test_actions/README.md

 TestActions actions = TestActions();
 actions.setTester(tester);
 ```
+If you don't see the table below correctly, open the [github](https://github.com/leopi99/test_actions) page.

 Currently there are 5 actions that you can perform using this plugin:
 Action name | Effect | Constants
 ----------- | ------ | ---------